luisdiogo2071317/azure-docs.pt-pt/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

     SELECT * from tmp_results

-Eis o código para representar os dados utilizando o servidor do Jupyter.
+Aqui está o código para desenhar os dados a utilizar o servidor do Jupyter.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local